Key information for isolation or quarantine due to Covid-19

 - Please avoid contact with other people, in the same way as you would in the case of flu.
 You are instructed to do this whether or not you are experiencing any symptoms.

-- You may leave your room to go to a toilet and bathroom, which has been organised solely for your own use (if there are no en-suite facilities).
+- You may leave your room to go to a toilet and bathroom (if there are no en-suite facilities).
 When you leave your room you are asked to wear a fresh paper facemask or cloth face covering and avoid close contact with others – maintaining a minimum of two metres distance.
 Wash your hands before leaving your room and before leaving the bathroom.

 - Your room and any bathroom facilities provided for your sole use will have a notice on the door stating: “Self-isolation area: do not enter without permission from a College Nurse”.
 Please do not be worried about this, this is purely precautionary and to prevent other people from entering your room or using these facilities.

-- You are not to visit any shared spaces in the College including kitchen areas or the BDR or to leave College to shop.
+- You are not to visit any shared spaces in the College including the BDR or to leave College to shop.

 - You can order food to be delivered to the College but one of your supporters must collect this.